-The calibration process described above is used to select an off-set voltage, separately for the PFET and NFET elements on each of the 40 chips.
+The calibration process is used to select an offset voltage, separately for the PFET and NFET elements on each of the 63 chips.
 Each of the 680 components are then enabled, one at a time, and the corresponding TGV is measured using the VM as shown in Fig. 3.
-The Call power supply is programmed with this TGV plus the offset and 11 TC samples are collected from the VDC.
+The Cal1 power supply is programmed with this TGV plus the offset and 11 TC samples are collected from the VDC.
 This process is repeated for both the NFET and PFET components.
-The median value of the 11 samples is used to compute a 'difference' value, synonymous to the TGVDs described above.
+The mean value of the 11 samples is used to compute a 'difference' value, synonymous to the TGVDs described above.
 We use the term TCD to refer to these thermometer code differences in the remainder of this paper.